 The online Learning journeys can be downloaded and given to the parents when their child leaves the setting.
 These belong to the parents, showing a record of their child's progress.
-The tracking, reports, Learning Journey and next steps should be passed to the next setting.
+The tracking, reports and Learning Journey should be passed to the next setting.
 These will help to advise the new setting of the child's interests, abilities and skills, supporting the settling in process.